cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 **Alerts**

 Additionally I had email alerts active.
-If you driectly create an alert, the LinkedIn UI gives you a not very fine-grained set of choices for your alerts.
+If you directly create an alert, the LinkedIn UI gives you a not very fine-grained set of choices for your alerts.
 Instead what you can do is creating alerts for specific searches.
 I had alarms set up for a bunch of searches for a while before landing my position.

 Let's go through search fields one by one: